Cyclogyro

-The cyclogyro, or cyclocopter, is an aircraft configuration that uses a horizontal-axis cyclorotor as a rotor wing to provide lift and sometimes also propulsion and control.
-In principle, the cyclogyro is capable of vertical take off and landing and hovering performance like a helicopter, while potentially benefiting from some of the advantages of a fixed-wing aircraft.
+The cyclogyro, or cyclocopter, is an aircraft configuration that uses a horizontal-axis cyclorotor as a rotor wing to provide lift and, sometimes, also propulsion and control.
+In principle, the cyclogyro is capable of vertical take off and landing and hovering performance, like a helicopter, while potentially benefiting from some of the advantages of a fixed-wing aircraft.

-The cyclogyro is distinct from the Flettner airplane which uses a cylindrical wing rotor to harness the Magnus effect.
+The cyclogyro is distinct from the Flettner airplane, which uses a cylindrical wing rotor to harness the Magnus effect.

+The cyclogyro's cyclorotor is similar to a Voith Drive, which is a type of propeller used on some boats.
+They work in almost exactly the same way, except a Voith Drive can produce a force in any direction, whilst a cyclogyro is only designed to produce lift in upwards directions.
+The other main difference is that Voith Drives work underwater but cyclogyros work in air.

 Principles of operation

 The cyclogyro wing resembles a paddle wheel, with airfoil blades replacing the paddles.
-Like a helicopter, the blade pitch (angle of attack) can be adjusted either collectively all together or cyclically as they move around the rotor's axis.
-In normal forward flight the blades are given a slight positive pitch at the upper and forward portions of their arc producing lift and, if powered, also forward thrust.
-They are given flat or negative pitch at the bottom, and are "flat" through the rest of the circle to produce little or no lift in other directions.
+Like a helicopter, the blade pitch (angle of attack) can be adjusted either collectively (all together) or cyclically (as they move around the rotor's axis).
+In normal forward flight, the blades are given a slight positive pitch at the upper and forward portions of their arc, producing lift and, if powered, also forward thrust.
+They are given flat or negative pitch at the bottom and are "flat" through the rest of the circle to produce little or no lift in other directions.
 Blade pitch can be adjusted to change the thrust profile, allowing the cyclogyro to travel in any direction without the need for separate control surfaces.
 Differential thrust between the two wings (one on either side of the fuselage) can be used to turn the aircraft around its vertical axis, although conventional tail surfaces may be used as well.

 History

-Jonathan Edward Caldwell took out a patent on the cyclogyro which was granted in 1927, but he never followed it up.
+Jonathan Edward Caldwell, a pioneer of an American version of a Cyclogyro aircraft propulsion, took out patent number 1,640,645.
+It was granted on August 30th, 1927.